 James Woodforde and Yarmouth

-Yarmouth map by Jacques-Nicolas Bellin, 1764Yarmouth, a map by Jacques-Nicolas Bellin, 1764 [Private collection]James Woodforde reached Norwich in 1775 with his Oxford friend Washbourne Cooke.
-They 'took a Walk over the City in the morning & we both agreed that it was the fairest City in England by far'.
-Norwich was to become not just the ecclesiastical centre of his life, but the city which he regularly visited for entertainment, banking, and purchases, and in whose affairs he took a great interest for the following twenty nine years.
+South East View of Norwich, after John Ryland, 1764 [Private collection]Norwich was to become not just the ecclesiastical centre of his life, but also the city he regularly visited for entertainment, banking, and shopping, and in whose affairs he took a great interest over the following twenty-nine years.

 Yarmouth was certainly a borough of some distinction having received its first charter from King John in 1208, which included an important provision for encouraging trade that was to become the cornerstone of its fortunes: